andreasduerloo/Mazes/README.md

     - If neither node belongs to a set, both nodes become part of a new set.
 3. Repeat step 2 until no unchecked walls remain.

+We then run that output through a drawing function which translates it into the output you see above, by only drawing the walls that were kept.

+The characteristic of this algorithm is that - as opposed to the depth-first search - it will produce many, short dead ends.

 ## Maze solving and pathfinding

 ### Randomly walking around